How soon can you arrange a scan?

 The scan price does not include any after scan consultations or treatment.

-.
 How do I make payments?

 You can pay online via a secure link that will be provided by our booking team.
 We do not accept cash/cheques or payment at the centre.
 Please note we also do not provide financing.

-.
 When do I pay for the scan?

-.
 How soon are the reports available?

 It usually takes 5-7 business days for the Consultant Radiologist to prepare the report and for it to be forwarded to you.
 Please note that members of staff at some imaging centres may tell you that the report will be available within 48 hours.
-However if you are told this, please accept that this is rarely achieved.
+However, if you are told this, please accept that this is rarely achieved.
 You should also be aware that the time taken for the report to be issued is outside of our control and should there be any delay you should contact the Imaging Centre.

-.
-Who studies the scan
+Who studies the scan?

 The scan report is prepared by a UK certified radiologist.

-.
 What is shown in the report?

 The report highlights any abnormalities noted by the Radiologist for the region of the body scanned.

-.
 Can I take the report to NHS or to my consultant?

-.
 Do you do paediatric scans?

 Yes, there are some locations that do paediatric scans.
 We recommend you contact us first before you submit a medical questionnaire.

-.
-Do you do Cardiac MRI scans?
+Do you do cardiac MRI scans?

 No, we currently do not provide Cardiac MRI scans.
 We can, however, refer you for an ECG.

-.
 How does the booking process work?

-.
 What is an MRI scan?

 MRI means magnetic resonance imaging.
 This scan uses magnetic fields and radio waves to produce detailed views of the organs, tissues and skeletal system.
 It is a non-invasive way to diagnose body structure and problems via high-resolution images.

-.
 When is an MRI scan performed?

-To measure metabolic changes in the brain.
+- To measure metabolic changes in the brain.

-To analyse disorders of the eye and inner ear.
+- To analyse disorders of the eye and inner ear.

-To detect problems with internal organs like the liver, kidney, or pancreas.
+- To detect problems with internal organs like the liver, kidney, or pancreas.

-.
 What is a CT or CAT scan?

 CT means computerised tomography.
 It uses X-rays and a computer to create detailed images of the inside of the body.

-.
 How is MRI Scan different from CT Scan?

-MRI can show clearer differences between normal and abnormal tissue while CT Scans can sometimes provide more details about the hearts, lungs, pelvis, hips, reproductive systems, bladder and gastrointestinal tract.
+- MRI can show clearer differences between normal and abnormal tissue while CT Scans can sometimes provide more details about the hearts, lungs, pelvis, hips, reproductive systems, bladder and gastrointestinal tract.

-MRI Scans are safe and are commonly used for preventative checks.
+- MRI Scans are safe and are commonly used for preventative checks.

-MRI Scans do not involve any radiation, while CT Scans involves radiation.
+- MRI Scans do not involve any radiation, while CT Scans involves radiation.

-MRI Scans takes more time than CT Scans and are generally noisier.
+- MRI Scans takes more time than CT Scans and are generally noisier.

-.
-What are the different types of MRI Scanners available?
+What MRI Scanners are available?

-a.
-1.5 Tesla MRI – These are conventional or standard MRI machines
+- 1.5 Tesla MRI – These are conventional or standard MRI machines

-b.
-3 Tesla MRI ( 3T MRI) – produces higher resolution images, are less noisy and are quicker than 1.5 Tesla MRI.
+- 3 Tesla MRI ( 3T MRI) – produces higher resolution images, are less noisy and are quicker than 1.5 Tesla MRI.

-c.
-Open Upright MRI – for claustrophobic and bariatric patients.
+- Open Upright MRI – for claustrophobic and bariatric patients.
 In this MRI machine, a patient can stand or sit on a chair while having the scan.

-d.
-Open MRI machine – it is for Claustrophobic patients, and the patient lies down while being scanned.
+- Open MRI machine – it is for Claustrophobic patients, and the patient lies down while being scanned.

-.
 What body regions can be scanned?

-As well as full-body scans, the bones of the skeleton and any joint, you can scan the abdomen, adrenal glands, appendix, back, bile ducts, biliary tract, bladder, blood vessels, bowel, brain, cervix, chest, fallopian tubes, gall-bladder, head, heart, kidney, liver, lymph nodes, neck, ovaries, pancreas, pelvis, penis, prostate, scrotum, shoulders, spine, spleen, testicles, urethra and uterus; indeed any body area.
-However some scans are more specialised than others and not all areas are covered by individual imaging centres.
+As well as full-body scans, the bones of the skeleton and any joint, you can scan the abdomen, adrenal glands, appendix, back, bile ducts, biliary tract, bladder, blood vessels, bowel, brain, cervix, chest, fallopian tubes, gall-bladder, head, heart, kidney, liver, lymph nodes, neck, ovaries, pancreas, pelvis, penis, prostate, scrotum, shoulders, spine, spleen, testicles, urethra, and uterus; indeed any body area.
+However, some scans are more specialised than others and not all areas are covered by individual imaging centres.

-.
 Are all centres certified?

 All the centres we use are certified by the CQC – the Care Quality Commission, the UK’s independent regulator.

-.
 Where are your imaging centres?